-Cobbett’s partner, Tim Carr, wanted to make things better for her.
-Carr leveraged his problem-solving abilities and 3D-printing background to create a comfortable, affordable breast prosthesis.
+Cobbett found the silicone-gel bra inserts uncomfortable, so wearing her breast prosthesis was a struggle.
+There was a lack of comfortable prostheses options on the market, and Cobbett’s partner, Tim Carr, wanted to make things better for her.
+Carr leveraged his problem-solving abilities and 3D-printing background to create a custom-made, affordable breast prosthesis.
 He launched the New Zealand–based myReflection company in February 2019.

 “myReflection is about reconciling the person they see in the mirror with the person they see in their mind’s eye,” Carr says.
-This was the inspiration for the company’s name as well as its vision: a perfectly fitted, tailor-made prosthesis reflecting a woman’s own form.
+This was the inspiration for the company’s name and vision: a perfectly fitted, tailor-made prosthesis reflecting a woman’s own form.

-“We found that when something’s not just an off-the-shelf product but designed for you and from you, it becomes an extension of self,” says Jason Barnett, chief technology officer and head of myReflection’s research and development.
+“We found that when something’s not just an off-the-shelf product but designed for you and from you, it becomes an extension of self,” says Jason Barnett, head of myReflection’s research and development.

-Learning from Cobbett’s experience, Carr and Barnett concluded that the current options were too heavy, and their flat backs could cause nerve pain and put uneven pressure on the body.
-To solve these problems, they developed a lightweight, custom-fit model with a soft inner core designed to mold to the body without gaps or pressure points, as well as an ISO-certified, skin-safe, silicone outer shell.
+Learning from Cobbett’s experience, Carr and Barnett set out to solve common prosthesis problems.
+The available options were too heavy, with flat backs that could cause nerve pain and put uneven pressure on the body.
+They developed a lightweight, custom-fit model with a soft inner core designed to mold to the body without gaps or pressure points, as well as an ISO-certified, skin-safe silicone outer shell.

-“Ours matches the undulations of what’s been removed, putting even pressure across the surface of the body,” Barnett says.
+“Ours match the undulations of what’s been removed, putting even pressure across the surface of the body,” Barnett says.
 “It’s one-to-one sizing, and when women wear it, it’s indistinguishable from their body.”

 To make its prosthesis more affordable, myReflection turned to 3D printing.
 “It’s the most appropriate technology for fast and cost-effective production,” Barnett says.
 “You need its automation mixed with the ability to produce a customized part at traditional mass-manufacturing prices.”

-The team’s efforts paid off in overcoming those challenges.
+The team’s efforts paid off.
 “In the beginning, it was all about helping Fay,” Barnett says.
 “But seeing the positive impact it had on her, we realized we needed to do this for everyone.”

-Officially launched in February 2019, myReflection has received an overwhelming response.
+Since its launch in 2019, myReflection has received an overwhelming response.
 “We’ve been inundated with requests for custom prostheses,” Carr says.
 “Within a month after launch, we had 300 women asking when they can get theirs, so we’ve had a strong focus on scaling up to meet demand.”

-The company currently offers a four-year subscription service for NZ$613 (about $400).
-Eligible clients can use New Zealand’s breast-prosthesis subsidy to cover that entire payment.
-The subscription includes a 3D scan and four prostheses (two initially and two more any time within four years).
-Rescanning is available within this time frame at an added cost for adjusting to changes that could affect the prosthesis.
+The company offers a four-year subscription service for 613 New Zealand dollars (about $400) per side.
+Eligible clients can use New Zealand’s breast-prosthesis subsidy to cover the entire payment.
+The subscription includes a 3D scan and three prostheses per side (one initially and two more any time within four years).
+Rescanning is available within this timeframe at an added cost for adjusting to any changes that could affect the prosthesis.